Sylius/Sylius/docs/components/Resource/translation.rst

    As you could notice, inside both methods we use the ``translate`` method.
    More specified explanation on what it does is described further on.

-.. _component_translation_basic-translations:
+.. _component_resource_translations_usage:

 Using Translations
 ------------------

-Once we have both abstract classes implemented we can start translating.
+Once we have both classes implemented we can start translating.
 So first we need to create a few instances of our translation class:

 .. code-block:: php